jimwebber/neo4j-tutorial/README.markdown

 What are Koans?
 ---------------

 The Koan idea was borrowed from the [Ruby Koans](http://rubykoans.com/) which provide a number of broken unit tests, and in fixing those tests increasingly advanced Ruby features are learned.
-The Koan model provides very rapid feedback and a structured learning path wrapped in a pre-configured environment for rapid learning.
+The Koan model provides very rapid feedback and a structured learning path wrapped in a pre-configured environment for effective learning.

 These are very desirable characteristics when it comes to learning Neo4j too, and so the Neo4j Koans have adopted the same model: there are a set of (broken) unit tests, and in fixing each of them we learn some aspect of using Neo4j.
-As we work forwards through the Koans we'll learn more sophisticated APIs, query languages and techniques and by the end of the Koans we'll feel supremely confident about using Neo4j in production.
+As we work through the Koans we'll learn increasingly sophisticated APIs, modeling and querying techniques, and become fluent in the Cypher query language.
+At the Koans we'll feel supremely confident about using Neo4j in production.

 Prerequisites
 -------------

-You'll need to be familiar with the Java programming language for some of the Koans and confident enough in Java to be able to run JUnit tests.
-If you like a particular IDE like Eclipse or IntelliJ, that's fine but you can run these Koans from the command line too if you prefer to work that way (there's an [Ant](http://ant.apache.org) build script).
-All the graph database knowledge you'll need will be developed as part of completing the Koans.
+You'll need to be familiar with the Java programming language for some of the early Koans and confident enough in Java to be able to run JUnit tests.
+If you like a particular IDE like Eclipse or IntelliJ, that's helpful but you can run these Koans from the command line too using an [Ant](http://ant.apache.org) script.
+All the Neo4j skills you'll need will be developed as part of completing the Koans.

 Setting up Koans
 ----------------